azu/mytweets/README.md

 ## Features

-- Imports Archive of your data
+- Allow importing Archive of [your twitter archive data](https://help.twitter.com/managing-your-account/accessing-your-twitter-data)
+   - It means that this app support to search your all twitter history
-- Fetch the latest tweets via Twitter API
+- Fetch the latest tweets via Twitter API and merge with your history
+   - Also, it can be automated
-- Full text search on to all your tweets
+- Support Full text search on to all your tweets
+   - [S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html) based full text search
+   - You can create private search engine for you

 ## Usage